There is a plethora of flowers, trees and plant life that bloom at different seasons of the year, not just during the spring or summer months.

 If you have a smaller garden or if you are just starting out, stick with three colors.
 This will create a more organized look for your garden.

 For this part of the process, you may need to ask for help from a local gardening expert.
-Residents of West Chester may call on a landscaping professional in West Chester, OH, for instance.
+Residents of Houston may call on a Houston garden center near me.

 Have backbone shrubs, hedges, trellises, large rocks or seats put in.
 These elements will add structure and texture to your garden.